mvolkmann/blog/src/flutter.md

 | `bottomNavigationBar`  | `Widget` to display at the bottom; typically an instance of `BottomNavigationBar`                                    |
 | `drawer`               | `Widget` to slide in (usually from left) when hamburger icon is tapped; typically a `SizedBox` containing a `Drawer` |
 | `floatingActionButton` | `Widget` (usually a `FloatingActionButton` to display over other content in lower-right                              |

+When the `drawer` argument is provided, a hamburger menu icon is provided on the left side of the `AppBar`.

 #### AppBar Widget